Registration Information for Master's Students

 Please note that students are not required to meet for advisor approval for the summer semester.
-If you wish to register for a summer course, you can e-mail your advisor and request that your advisor approval hold be removed.
-Of course, if you would like to meet with your advisor to discuss your progress and plans, that is fine.
-In that case, e-mail your advisor to request a meeting.
+If you wish to register for a summer course, you can e-mail your advisor (please include your N number) and request that your advisor approval hold be removed.
+If you would like to meet with your advisor to discuss your progress and plans, you are welcome to do so.

-Due to the large number of students in our programs, students should set up their advisor approval appointments early.
-Waiting to the last minute can delay your ability to register.
+Once the advisor approval process has been announced, students should request advisor approval as soon as possible.
+Waiting to the last minute can delay the ability to register.
 Please be aware of the applicable registration dates and possible late fees.
-These are listed on the official NYU Academic Calendar.
+These are listed on the official NYU Academic Calendar .

 Students are given appointment times for registration based on how many earned credits a student has.
 Based on the number of credits you have earned so far, you will be given a day and time on which to begin registering.
 You can register after that date and time, but you will not be able to register before that date and time.
-Again, you will be blocked from registering until you have met with your advisor for advisor approval and have had your advisor approval hold removed.
+Again, you will be blocked from registering until you have been given advisor advisor approval.

 Current courses are not calculated into the earned credit amount.
 Only credits from successfully completed courses are counted.
 For example, if you are a full-time student in your second semester, you likely have completed 9 earned credits, assuming you took and successfully completed three courses in your first semester.
 If you are a full-time student in your first semester, you have not successfully completed any credits yet.